-- 4 Programmes of Study e.g. medicine, management, law, education - 4 Institutional Sites e.g. public and private HEIs.
+- 4 Programmes of Study in each HEI e.g. medicine, management, law, education - 4 Institutional Sites e.g. public and private HEIs.

 Equity Scorecard 1: Participation on 4 Programmes at a Public University in Ghana by Gender, and SES (2006-7)